First Busey Corporation research snapshot

 BUSE AI Stock Forecast Scenarios

-The BUSE AI stock forecast uses scenario ranges around the $29.20 close rather than a point target.
-The bullish case requires stable or improving net interest margin and clean credit; the base case assumes modest EPS growth with steady valuation; the bearish case assumes net interest margin compression and credit normalization pressure earnings.
+The BUSE AI stock forecast uses scenario ranges around the $31.27 close rather than a point target.
+Seven analysts polled by S&P Global give BUSE a consensus Buy rating with an average price target of $33.29.
+The bullish case needs net interest margin stability and continued wealth management growth; the bearish case assumes margin compression and credit deterioration.

 Bullish case